cthit/SongBookIT/README.md

 ## Development

-The easiest way to get started is via docker!
+The easiest way to get started is via docker with the backend running in an IDE!

+### Docker-compose
 `docker-compose up --build`

 `docker-compose.yml` sets up the following dependencies:

-* Frontend and backend with hot reloading support.
+* Frontend with hot reloading support.
 * Postgres database for the backend.
 * The frontend, backend, a database, and a Redis instance for [Gamma](https://github.com/cthit/gamma).

+### Set up backend
+For the backend to connect to the other dependencies, a proxy has to be set up.
+This value, `HTTP_PROXY` is specified in `frontend/.env.development` and should have the value of the Gateway address for the frontend's docker container.
+It can be found by following the steps below.

+* Run `docker-compose up`
+* When all the containers are active, execute `docker ps`.
+* Copy a Container ID for a container in the Songbook application.
+  There should be a several containers listed in table, any of which can be used.
+* Execute `docker inspect <Contianer ID> | grep "Gateway":`
+* The address/es found is the value of you `HTTP_PROXY`

 ### Adding mocking data

-In `App.py` in the backend the function `setup_db.py` is used to reset, create and populate the database with mockingdata.
+In `backend/src/App.py` the function `setup_db(bool)` is used to reset, create and populate the database with mocking data.
 It is controlled by the boolean passed to it.

 ### Adding or updating dependencies